 The first step that you can take is to become compliant.
 You should file any business tax returns that you haven’t registered yet.
 You’ll also want to pay any taxes that have not been paid.
 Make sure you’re up-to-date on what you owe to the IRS.
 Once you’ve paid for your current overdue taxes, you’ll want to make sure that you continue to pay on time every year.
 A pattern of broken trust can be problematic for you and your business.

 The IRS doesn’t look favorably at companies that pyramid their unpaid taxes.
 Pyramiding your taxes occurs when you fail to pay for every year you owe taxes.
-For the IRS, this poor faith action can put you in an unfavorable position with IRS representatives that work with you on your tax debt.
+For the IRS, this poor faith action can put you in an unfavorable position with IRS representatives that work with you on your back taxes.

 The April 15 deadline is one that no American can forget.
 This day marks the deadline that tax returns and tax payments are due to the IRS.
 Deadlines are something that the IRS takes very seriously.
 If you’re working with a Revenue Officer or Automated Collection Service, you will receive deadlines that you must meet to stay compliant.